Kenna loves to travel and share cool places to visit so others can have a wonderful, if not better, time than she did.

 As a 10-year-old wood-aged port, it is light and stylish with rich tawny.
 Amber-orange in color, it mingles effortlessly with a cheese platter.

-A highly pleasurable nose with spicy scents of nutmeg and cinnamon dances rhythmically against the fragrant fig and a stunning walnut.
+A highly pleasurable nose with spicy nutmeg and cinnamon dances rhythmically against the fragrant fig and a stunning walnut.
 The alcohol warms the palate and is instantaneously sweep over by crème caramel, nutty flavors with a hint of citrus.

 About the Winery